Mad Max (2015 video game)

-Mad Max is an action-adventure video game based on the Mad Max franchise.
-Developed by Avalanche Studios and published by Warner Bros.
-Interactive Entertainment, it was released for PlayStation 4, Windows, and Xbox One in 2015.
-Feral Interactive published the game's Linux and macOS versions.
-In the game, players control Max Rockatansky as he progresses through the wasteland building a vehicle, the "Magnum Opus", to do battle with a gang of raiders, led by Scabrous Scrotus, and to reach the storied "Plains of Silence", where he hopes to find peace.
+Mad Max is a 2015 action-adventure video game based on the Mad Max franchise developed by Avalanche Studios and published by Warner Bros.
+Interactive Entertainment.
+The game follows Max Rockatansky as he progresses through the wasteland building a vehicle, the Magnum Opus, to battle against a gang of hostile raiders led by Scabrous Scrotus and reach the storied "Plains of Silence", where he hopes to find peace.
 Mad Max emphasizes vehicular combat, in which players can use weapon and armor upgrades on their car to fight enemies.
-It is set in an open post-apocalyptic wasteland consisting of deserts, canyons, and caves.
+It is set in an open world, a post-apocalyptic wasteland consisting of deserts, canyons, and caves.
+The game adopted a free-flowing combat system, similar to Rocksteady Studios' Batman: Arkham series.

 Two other Mad Max games, developed by Cory Barlog and Interplay Entertainment respectively, were in production before the announcement of this game, but neither of them were successfully released.
-Although Mad Max is not based on the film series, it was inspired by its universe, and franchise creator George Miller was consulted during the game's pre-production.
+Although Mad Max is not based on a specific film in the series, it was inspired by its universe, features locations that appear in the films, and franchise co-creator George Miller was consulted during the game's pre-production.
 Avalanche Studios found developing a vehicular-combat video game a challenge because of their inexperience with creating that type of game.
-Announced at E3 2013, the game was re-tooled during development and the PlayStation 3 and Xbox 360 versions were canceled.
+Unlike Avalanche's previous games like the Just Cause series, Mad Max had a more mature tone.
+The game was re-tooled a year into development, as the studio pivoted from making Mad Max a linear experience to an open world game.

-Originally planned for release in 2014, it was released in September the following year, several months after the theatrical release of Mad Max: Fury Road, the fourth film in the series.
-Mad Max received overall mixed reviews from critics.
+Announced at E3 2013 and originally planned for release in 2014, Mad Max was released in September the following year, several months after the theatrical release of Mad Max: Fury Road, the fourth film in the series, for PlayStation 4, Windows, and Xbox One.
+Feral Interactive published the game's Linux and macOS versions, while the PlayStation 3 and Xbox 360 versions were canceled.
+Mad Max received mixed reviews from critics.
 Although the game's environment, direction, vehicular combat, and graphics were praised, its quest design and story were criticized.
-The game became the eighth best-selling retail game in the United States in September 2015.
+The game underperformed commercially, with former CEO of Avalanche Studios Christofer Sundberg attributing its underwhelming performance to going on sale on the same day as Metal Gear Solid V: The Phantom Pain.
+Plans to release downloadable content packs for the game were scrapped.